-If a Member has any concerns about the conduct or capability of an employee, they should be discussed with the appropriate Director.
-Concerns about a Director should be discussed with the Chief Executive and concerns about the Chief Executive should be referred to the Chair of the Council.
+If a Member has any concerns about the conduct or capability of an employee, they should be discussed with the appropriate Executive Director.
+Concerns about an Executive Director should be discussed with the Chief Executive and concerns about the Chief Executive should be referred to the Chair of the Council.